Your Secret Weapon: A Tool to Master the Language of Real Estate Investing

 The 15-Minutes-a-Day Plan

-So how do you actually close the knowledge gap?
 Three terms.
 Fifteen minutes.
 Every day.
 Pick terms that show up in deals you're looking at.
 If you're analyzing a rental, start with NOI, cap rate, and DSCR.
 Read the definition, run a number through CashFlow GPT, and write down one sentence in your own words.
-That's it.
 No flashcards.
 No cramming.
 Just consistent exposure.

-In six weeks you'll recognize terms in listing descriptions, lender conversations, and syndication memos.
-You'll stop nodding along and start asking the right questions.
-"What's the cap rate at that price?"
+In six weeks you'll have 126 terms under your belt.
+You'll recognize terms in listing descriptions, lender conversations, and syndication memos.
+You'll stop nodding along and start asking the right questions: "What's the cap rate at that price?"
 "What's the DSCR at 75% LTV?"
 That's when you're no longer learning the language — you're using it.

 Putting It All Together

 The glossary teaches you the vocabulary.
 CashFlow GPT gives you the calculator.
-Combine them and you've got a system.
-Look up a term you don't know, plug your deal into the calculator, and see how that term shows up in the output.
+Combine them: look up a term you don't know, plug your deal into the calculator, and see how that term shows up in the output.
 NOI becomes real when you watch it change as you adjust rent or expenses.
 Cap rate clicks when you see it drop as the purchase price goes up.
 The tools do the heavy lifting.
 You just have to show up for 15 minutes.

 Was this helpful?